quiuquio/TenVis/README.md

 Acknowledgements
 -
-I would like to thank Professor [Bruno Iannazzo] from UNIPG who helped designing and testing TenVis, and [Gabriele di Bari] whose WebGL expertise saved me from some weird situations.
+I would like to thank Professor [Bruno Iannazzo] from UNIPG who helped testing and debugging TenVis, and [Gabriele di Bari] whose WebGL expertise saved me from some weird situations.

 License